AyalMoran/AyalMoran/README.md

 Yo, software engineer.
 C, C++, and Python.
 What else to say?
 I like real-time systems, embedded development, and anything audio tbh.
-I like understanding how things work; The universe, programs, operating systems and well...
+I like trying to understand how things work; The universe, programs, operating systems and well...
 Arch Linux.

 ---